 On March 18, 2019, a response and conciliation hearing was held, and the case was received on the evidence of the summons.
-Currently, the evidentiary term has been completed, and the Court should now send the file to the National Indigenous Development Corporation, so that it can issue a legal, technical and socio-economic report on the issue.
+Currently, the evidentiary term has been completed, and the National Indigenous Development Corporation should now issue a legal, technical and socio-economic report on the issue.

 There is a reasonable possibility of obtaining a favorable result for Arauco, as the Company's position is based on solid legal arguments.
-Therefore, Arauco has not created any provisions for this contingency as of June 30, 2019.
+Therefore, Arauco has not created any provisions for this contingency as of September 30, 2019.